 Despite what the name may imply, sales automation doesn’t replace sales reps, or the need for sales reps to do the actual work of selling.
 In fact, sales automation makes sales reps more valuable as it allows them to focus more time and attention on truly essential actions like qualifying and working leads, improving their sales process, and giving their best prospects more personal attention.

 Here are seven ways that sales automation can take some of the busywork and frustration out of a sales rep’s day.
-(And not that we like to brag, but Nutshell’s sales automation-friendly CRM offers or integrates with almost all of these helpful tools.)
+(And not that we like to brag, but Nutshell’s sales automation CRM offers or integrates with almost all of these helpful tools.)

-Sales automation software can immediately generate CRM records when a form is filled out by a website visitor, or when a business card is scanned, saving reps from having to create new contact and lead records manually.
+Sales automation CRM software can immediately generate records when a form is filled out by a website visitor, or when a business card is scanned, saving reps from having to create new contact and lead records manually.

 One of the most annoying “non-selling activities” for sales reps is the need to log emails, phone calls, and other customer communications for the benefit of their managers.
 Sales automation software can log those activities as soon as they happen, without the rep having to lift a finger.